jc-datarchitect/jc-datarchitect/README.md

 ---

-## Data-Driven Strategy & Spatial Intelligence

-This repository serves as my professional portfolio, documenting how I integrate data analytics and machine learning into my background in project management and spatial design.
-Here, you will find end-to-end projects developed during my specialized postgraduate training, focused on solving business and operational problems through data.

----

 ## About Me

 I am an architect holding a Master’s degree in Project Management alongside a **Master's degree in Big Data and Artificial Intelligence**.